-Well, for starters, after the tea is plucked, it is generally dried to lose some of the moisture in the leaf, which is called withering.
+Another major factor in what makes the teas different is oxidation.
+After the tea is plucked, it is generally dried to lose some of the moisture in the leaf, which is called withering.
 In this sense, picture sun-drying tomatoes without a fancy oven: we enjoy the new, dried texture while still preserving the flavor.
 Drying tea leaves allows for easier handling while also allowing the plant to retain different flavors.
-Afterward, tea is typically rolled and shaped, and begins the process of oxidation.
+Afterward, tea is typically rolled and shaped and begins the process of oxidation.

-This is where we get different kinds of tea: the amount of oxidation that the tea leaves receive effects the flavor and color of the tea – leaves that are oxidized longer end up with a bolder flavor and darker color.
-Black tea has the highest amount of oxidization, while green and white are minimally oxidized; oolong teas have a varying level of oxidation, giving them a variety of flavors.
+The amount of oxidation that the tea leaves receive affects the flavor and color of the tea – leaves that are oxidized longer end up with a bolder flavor and darker color.
+Black tea has the highest amount of oxidization, while green and white are minimally oxidized; oolong teas have a varying level of oxidation, generally in between green and black, giving them a variety of flavors.

-Rooibos is an evergreen, South African bush plant that is processed similarly to Camellia Sinensis.
-It has a mild, sweet taste that easily persuades even the pickiest tongues.
-We carry a variety of Rooibos teas, including Organic Rooibos, Organic Green Rooibos, and Organic Honeybush.
-We use Rooibos (both red and green) as a base for some of our herbal Wellness Blends, such as Organic Sleeping Tranquilitea, Organic Immunity, Organic Beauty Me, and Organic Vita Me Tea.
-Try yours today!
+Rooibos is also its own plant, but opposite to Yerba Mate in that it is caffeine-free.
+It is also evergreen and from South Africa, but it has a mild sweet taste.
+We carry a variety of Rooibos teas, including Organic Rooibos and Organic Green Rooibos.
+For those with caffeine sensitivity, we use Rooibos as a base for some of our herbal Wellness Blends, such as Organic Sleeping Tranquilitea, Organic Immunity, Organic Beauty Me, and Organic Vita Me Tea.

 But isn't tea a beautiful, tasteful way to explore nature?

 White tea (only lightly caffeinated): Organic Pai Mu Tan.